What Inspires My Writing and Speaking

 What I’ve learned is the meaning of our days lies behind the ordinary.
 It speaks in quiet, earthy tones not as high drama.
-These powerful images have a way of flavoring my writing, teaching, and call to inspire others.
+These powerful images flavor my writing, teaching, and call to inspire others.
 They also serve as a source of great joy.

 A Few Favorite Audiences

 The audience list is pretty eclectic, and includes business and non-profit leaders, health care professionals, recovering communities, enterprising women’s groups, and hospice care professionals.
 Topics feature everything from inspiration and mindfulness, to humor and wellbeing.
 Recently I spoke to a group of health care providers and another of community members on the healing qualities of Joy.
 The presentations, sponsored by Elim Health, were hosted by Theresa Henson (left) of Park View Care Center, Buffalo, Minnesota, and Kim Bremer, of Guardian Angels Home Care and Hospice.
 Thank you both for providing such an engaged and hospitable audience!

 Hazelden Betty Ford Foundation Renewal Center

 Augsburg College Conference on Mind Body Medicine

 Stoneridge Equestrian, Horse crazy women